-The rise in temperatures coincidentally matches the rise of modern industry, the growth of huge cities, and the increasing demands and quantities of fuel, such as coal and oil that we burn to provide energy for heating, electrical power, and transportation.
+The rise in temperatures as it happens, matches the rise of our modern industry, the growth of huge cities and the increasing demands of fuel, such as coal and oil, that we burn to provide energy for heating, electrical power, and transportation.

-The last century has seen an average global air temperature rise of nearly 1.4 degrees Fahrenheit (0.8 degrees Celsius).
-This might not sound like much, but 200 centuries since the peak of the last ice age, the world has warmed by only 7 degrees Fahrenheit (4 degrees Celsius).
+The last century has seen an average global air temperature rise of nearly 1.4°F (0.8°C).
+This might not sound like much, but 200 centuries since the peak of the last ice age, the world has warmed by only 7°F (4°C).

 Some of the best evidence comes from samples of ice removed from the Antarctic ice sheets.
 These ice cores contains air bubbles trapped over the past 650,000 years.
-These bubbles give a measure of local air temperature over that time, and will tell us the difference in global temperature changes.
+These bubbles give a measure of local air temperature over that time, and will tell us the difference in the temperature of today.

 Climate change is caused by a combination of factors, but the most important is the increase of greenhouse gases in the atmosphere.

 Greenhouse gases are gases that can trap heat.
 They actually get their name from greenhouses.
 A greenhouse is a house made of glass.
-It’s walls and roof is made of glass.
+The walls and the roof are all made up of glass.
 It traps the Sun’s energy inside, keeping it nice and warm, even in the winter.
 The heat is trapped by the glass and cannot escape, leaving it nice and warm during the day, and even at night time as well.

 Earth’s atmosphere does exactly the same thing as the greenhouse.
 The gases, especially carbon dioxide, let the sunlight pass through the atmosphere, but they prevent the heat that accompanies the sunlight from leaving the atmosphere.

-In reality the greenhouse gases are actually a good thing, because without them our planet would be to cold, and life could not exist.
-The gases is what keeps our Earth a warm and cozy 59 degrees Fahrenheit, on average.
+In reality, the greenhouse gases are actually a good thing, because without them our planet would be to cold, and life could not exist.
+The gases is what keeps our Earth a warm and cozy 59°F, on average.

 Water vapor blocks heat from escaping, so it gets warmer

-It traps a lot of heat.
-It is made up of carbon and hydrogen, and it is a gas released from wetlands, growing rice, raising cattle, using natural gas and mining coal.
+Methane gas traps a lot of heat.
+It is released into our atmosphere from wetlands, growing rice, raising cattle, using natural gas and mining coal.

 Ozone gases can be formed by burning gas in cars and factories.
 In the atmosphere, the ozone layer gases blocks the sun’s radiation, thus helping to protect us from the sun’s powerful rays.